Do you think you may have bacterial vaginosis?

 How do you get bacterial vaginosis?

 Bacterial vaginosis is caused by an overgrowth of bad bacteria in your vagina.
 It is not a sexually transmitted infection, but it is more common in women with multiple sexual partners or those with a new sexual partner.
-It is also more common in women who have sex with women and those who use scented bath products or who douche.
+It is also more common in women who have sex with women and those who use scented bath products.

 What does bacterial vaginosis look like?

 The Bacterial vaginosis discharge colour varies, but typically it results in a white, grey, or green vaginal discharge that often has a strong fishy odour.
 You may also experience other symptoms such as vaginal itching and bacterial vaginosis burning during urination.

 Bacterial vaginosis bleeding is not a symptom of this infection, so if you do notice any unusual bleeding between your periods, then BV may not be the cause, and you should make an appointment with your doctor to be certain.

 Is bacterial vaginosis contagious?

 Bacterial vaginosis cannot be passed from a woman to a man or vice versa, as only women can get BV.
 However, if you have sex with women, you can pass BV on to one another.
 Sex can also make bacterial vaginosis symptoms in women worse.